-Wrap your cards in a few sheets of paper to conceal the raised numbers and tuck them in an envelope and seal it that you tape underneath a desk, sock or bathroom vanity drawer.
+Wrap your cards in a few sheets of paper to conceal the raised numbers and tuck them in an envelope and seal it that you tape underneath a desk, sock, or bathroom vanity drawer.
 Although thieves usually look in a drawer, they rarely under it, so that’s a potential safe spot for credit cards and other valuables.

-Further reduce the odds the envelope will be stolen if it is uncovered by writing “pet immunization records,” “hair from (your child’s) first haircut” or “photos of grandma” to defer attention.
+Further reduce the odds the envelope will be stolen if it is uncovered by writing “pet immunization records,” “hair from (your child’s) first haircut,” or “photos of grandma” to defer attention.

 The next time you’re at the grocery store, pick up a box of powdered laundry detergent.
-Bury a sealed envelope containing your credit cards in the detergent and store it on a shelf in your laundry room or basement.
+Bury a sealed envelope containing your credit cards in the soap and store it on a shelf in your laundry room or basement.
 There are also faux cans that resemble popular cleaning products or soft drinks designed to store credit cards or valuables.

 Slip your cards behind a picture of your kids, grandmother, family pet, or any other image that’s near and dear to your heart.
-Whether you place the picture on a coffee table, piano or hang it on the wall, thieves usually won’t take the time to tear apart dozens of frames looking for credit cards.
+Whether you place the picture on a coffee table, piano, or hang it on the wall, thieves usually won’t take the time to tear apart dozens of frames looking for credit cards.
 College degrees and diplomas also make great hiding spots for credit cards and valuable paperwork.